sapmentors/SITreg/README.md

 For the application sapmentors/SITregParticipantList you need the destination HANAMDC_PUBLIC.
 The steps of creation are the same as already described.

 The user stored in this destination is used for accessing the HANA database in the backend.
-In order to use the needed OData services the user needs to own the roles
+In order to use the needed OData services the user needs to have the following roles assigned:

+* com.sap.sapmentors.sitreg.roles::public
+* com.sap.sapmentors.sitreg.roles::participant
-* "com.sap.sapmentors.sitreg.odataparticipant::participant" and
+* com.sap.sapmentors.sitreg.roles::organizer
-* "com.sap.sapmentors.sitreg.odataparticipant::organizer".
+* com.sap.sapmentors.sitreg.roles::receptionist

 Roles are assigned in the Security part of the SAP HANA Web-based Development Workbench.